adamant/adamant.language.reference/src/ideas.md

 ### Symmetric Operators

-The idea is to allow binary operator overloads to be declared as "symmetric".
+Allow binary operator overloads to be declared as "symmetric".
 This allows them to be called with their arguments in either order.
 Thus when overloading an operator for two different types, one doesn't need to overload it twice, once for each order of types, but can simply write one function which will be used for both orders.
 This idea comes from JAI where not only operators, but any function of two arguments can be declared symmetric.
 If the function is meant to represent a mathematical operation, then that makes sense, but seems odd otherwise.

 ### Comparison Chaining